Alamofire/AlamofireImage/README.md

 ### Image Downloader

 The `ImageDownloader` class is responsible for downloading images in parallel on a prioritized queue.
-It uses an internal Alamofire `SessionManager` instance to handle all the downloading and response image serialization.
+It uses an internal Alamofire `Session` instance to handle all the downloading and response image serialization.
 By default, the initialization of an `ImageDownloader` uses a default `URLSessionConfiguration` with the most common parameter values.

 ```swift
 let imageDownloader = ImageDownloader(